ibm-cloud-docs/cloud-databases/reference-hpcs.md

 ## Using the HPCS Key for Backup encryption
 {: #use-hpcs}

-This feature is currently only supported in eu-es.
-Encrypting backups with HPCS in a single region will render the backups inaccessible should availability of HPCS be disrupted in this region.
-For this reason, we do not recommend to encrypt backups with HPCS.
-The suggestion is to use KeyProtect
+This feature is currently only supported in the region eu-es.
+Encrypting backups with HPCS in a single region renders the backups inaccessible, if availability of HPCS gets disrupted in this region.
+Therefore, encrypting backups with HPCS is not recommended.
+Use {{site.data.keyword.keymanagementservicelong}} to encrypt backups.
 {: .note}

-You'll likely want to encrypt your disk with HPCS in case you've choosen to encrypt the backup with HPCS.
+Encrypt your disk with HPCS, if you also encrypted the backup with HPCS.
 {: .tip}

 After you grant your {{site.data.keyword.databases-for}} deployments permission to use your keys, you supply the [key name or CRN](/docs/hs-crypto?topic=hs-crypto-view-keys) when you provision a deployment.
 The deployment uses your encryption key to encrypt your data.

-If provisioning from the catalog page, select the HPCS instance and key from the dropdown menus.
+If you provision from the Catalog, select the HPCS instance and key from the drop-down menu.

-In the CLI, use the `backup_encryption_key_crn` parameter in the parameters JSON object.
+In the CLI, use the `backup_encryption_key_crn` parameter in the parameter's JSON object.

 ```bash
 ibmcloud resource service-instance-create example-database <service-name> standard eu-es \
 -p \ '{